eleni-chr/move_me/README.md

 # move_me
-The function moves every element of an input vector, v, that is equal to an input scalar, a, to the end of the vector.
+The first input argument v is a row-vector, while the second input argument a is a scalar.
+The function moves every element of v that is equal to a to the end of the vector.
+If a is omitted, the function moves occurrences of zeros.